magieno/sqlite-client-demo/examples/vanilla-js/README.md

 # Vanilla Javascript demo
-This demo contains a very simple and straightforward example of how to use the `@sqlite/sqlite-wasm` npm library.
+This demo contains a very simple and straightforward example of how to use the `@sqlite.org/sqlite-wasm` npm library.

+## Dependencies
+* Typescript
+* Rollup

 ## Steps
 To test it out for yourself, clone this repository and execute these steps: